ForrestGump-J/BCS23-Gartner-Talatala-Ubungen-BitPredict/README.md

 Numpy
 Pandas
 ## Instructions
-1. Clone the repository, download as ZIP and Extract All in your computer.
+1. Clone the repository, download as ZIP and extract all in your computer.
-2. Run requirements.txt (located in Code Folder) in command prompt by typing py -m pip install -r, then drag and drop requirements.txt into command prompt so the filepath is perfectly copied.
+2. Run requirements.txt (located in Code Folder) in command prompt by copying this text `py -m pip install -r` or `python -m pip install -r`, then drag and drop requirements.txt into command prompt so the filepath is perfectly copied.
+Examples:
+- `py -m pip install -r requirements.txt`
+- `python -m pip install -r requirements.txt`
+- `py -m pip install -r (Filepath of requirements.txt)`
+- `python -m pip install -r (Filepath of requirements.txt)`

-3. Press enter.
+4. Press enter.

 # BitPredict Project Proposal
 Members: